Introduction to Calculus

 Sam and Alex get out of the car, because they have arrived on location.
 Sam is about to do a stunt:

-Sam will perform a jump off a 20 m building.
+Sam will do a jump off a 20 m building.

 Alex, as photographer, asks: